GLOSSARY @F-L-O-W

 factor analysis

-dimensions in a set of measures by finding groups of items
+set of measures by finding groups of items which vary between

 factorial validity